ReallySmallSoftware/cordova-plugin-firestore/README.md

 ## Dependencies
 ### Promises
 This plugin uses Promises.
-A `Promise` polyfill is included as part of this project with thanks to Forbes Lindesay.
+If you want to use this with Android 4.4 then you will need to include a `Promise` polyfill.

 # Example